 Shoe Goo To Stop Irritating Shoe Noise

 Finally, last but not least if you want to stop shoes from making noise think about buying some Shoe Goo.
-Remember that old shoes can start to come apart in areas which can be behind the annoying noises.
+Remember that old shoes can start to come apart in areas that can be behind the annoying noises.
 Shoe Goo is a great adhesive that can help you repair these problems at home rather than spending money on a shoe repairer.

-This is a particularly useful product at helping to stick together areas where the sole of your shoe is coming apart from your upper.
+This is a particularly useful product for helping to stick together areas where the sole of your shoe is coming apart from your upper.
 Just make sure you clean up any residue so that you don’t end up ruining your shoes.